svenherzberg/svenherzberg.github.io/_posts/2025-07-05-foodbalancer.md

     overlay_color: #f1ededff
     teaser: assets/images/foodbowl.PNG
 ---
-Food Balancer is a software tool designed to help users manage and optimize their daily nutrition.
-By tracking ingredients, meals, and nutritional values, it enables individuals and organizations to plan balanced diets tailored to specific goals or dietary restrictions.
-The intuitive interface allows for easy input and analysis, making it suitable for both personal use and professional environments such as catering or healthcare.
+Food Balancer is a software tool designed to help you manage and optimize your daily nutrition.
+Create your own list of favorite recipes, complete with ingredients, meals, macros, and nutritional values.
+Food Balancer automatically combines your meals to plan full days and weeks in advance, ensuring you meet your macro goals.

+Whether you have specific dietary targets or restrictions, Food Balancer enables you to plan balanced diets tailored to your needs.

+<i class="fab fa-github"></i>Explore Food Balancer on GitHub: [svenherzberg/food-balancer](https://github.com/svenherzberg/food-balancer)